ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 ```

 In order to have a production-like installation, you need `gunicorn` which is a
-Python WSGI (Web Server Gateway Interface) HTTP server for UNIX and it is
+Python WSGI (Web Server Gateway Interface) HTTP server for UNIX and is
 compatible with Django.

 {{% notice Note %}}
-Whenever you are in the virtual environment, it is enough just to type
+Whenever you are in the virtual environment, just type
-`python` (without appending any version) as it points to the python binary used
+`python` (without appending any version) as it will point to the python binary used
 to create the virtual environment.
 {{% /notice %}}